What Is Migraine?

 FACT

 Triggers are individual and variable.
-Many foods considered triggers may actually be cravings of the prodromal phase, confusing cause with symptom.
+Many foods thought to be triggers may actually be cravings from the prodromal phase — confusing cause with symptom.

 MYTH